Awaishamza786/slack/README.md

 This project is licensed under the [MIT License](LICENSE).
 For detailed information, please refer to the [License](LICENSE) file.

-For further details, contact the project owner.
+For further details, contact through email awaishamza579@gmail.com.